neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 # Repository format

-A Zenith repository is similar to a traditional PostgreSQL backup archive, like a WAL-G bucket or pgbarman backup catalogue.
+A Neon repository is similar to a traditional PostgreSQL backup archive, like a WAL-G bucket or pgbarman backup catalogue.
 It holds multiple versions of a PostgreSQL database cluster.

-The distinguishing feature is that you can launch a Zenith Postgres server directly against a branch in the repository, without having to "restore" it first.
-Also, Zenith manages the storage automatically, there is no separation between full and incremental backups nor WAL archive.
-Zenith relies heavily on the WAL, and uses concepts similar to incremental backups and WAL archiving internally, but it is hidden from the user.
+The distinguishing feature is that you can launch a Neon Postgres server directly against a branch in the repository, without having to "restore" it first.
+Also, Neon manages the storage automatically, there is no separation between full and incremental backups nor WAL archive.
+Neon relies heavily on the WAL, and uses concepts similar to incremental backups and WAL archiving internally, but it is hidden from the user.